remusao/remusao.github.io/posts/2017-10-07-ihaskell-ubuntu-16-04-install.md

 The installation of IHaskell on Ubuntu 16.04 is a bit easier than on 14.04 thanks to more up-to-date dependencies.
-Unfortunately, the latest IHaskell is not available on Stackage LTS, which requires to use an older snapshot (`6.35`).
+Unfortunately, the latest IHaskell is not available on stackage LTS, which requires to use an older snapshot (`6.35`).
 It is still possible to build IHaskell from source, which allows you to run the latest version of the code!
 It's up to you to choose the method you prefer.